IsaiasCuvula/Flutter-Developer-Portfolio/README.md

 # Billify App

-Introducing Billify - the ultimate bill reminder app.
-I created it with the goal of making it a part of your daily routine.
+Introducing Billify My first Flutter App on the App Store & Google Play Store! - the ultimate bill reminder app.
+I created it with the goal of making it a part of daily routine.
 My aim was to make the app visually stunning yet practical, using unique icons that are easy to understand.

 I integrated Firebase for seamless synchronization across multiple devices.
 Reminders are crucial for any good bill tracking app, which is why I added local and push notifications.
 Shortcuts make it quick and easy to add new bills.